What is it?

 The Coaching Assistant qualification is for those who wish to take their first step into coaching.

-The course is recommended for those that have decided to embark on the coaching pathway and forms the first step in their commitment to that process.
+This coach assistant course is recommended for those that have decided to embark on the coaching pathway and forms the first step in their commitment to that process.

 Our coaching journey is supported by British Athletics’ coaching qualifications.

 Format: 2 Day Course – Involving classroom and practical activity

 The course duration is two days and will usually be run over one weekend.
 There is no assessment element.
 An athletics Coaching Assistant licence will be awarded to successful attendees on completion, who have engaged in the tasks and activities throughout the course and demonstrated engagement following any discussions with course staff.

 - Warm up activities for children and adults